 iMovR Stowaway Keyboard Tray Review

-|Positives||iMovR's innovative, American-made Stowaway adjustable keyboard tray marries functionality with unmatched ease of installation (see video, below).
-It solves the problem of how to add an ergonomic keyboard tray to a standing desk when there's a crossbar in the way, as there is on 99% of height-adjustable desks.
-The Stowaway's 21.75” rail is designed to line up with pre-drilled pilot holes on the iMovR Elite, UpTown, Ellure and Upsilon desks, as well as the opposite-side positions on 72" and 83"-wide iMovR Everest and Olympus desks, but can be used with any standing desk—you just have to pre-drill the screw holes yourself using the baseframe as a template, per the video instructions.|
+|Positives||iMovR's innovative, American-made Stowaway adjustable keyboard tray marries functionality with easy installation (only bested by the SteadyType Exo).
+It offers a solid solution to the problem of how to add an ergonomic keyboard tray to a standing desk when there's a crossbar in the way, as there is on 99% of height-adjustable desks.
+The Stowaway's 21.75” rail is designed to line up with pre-drilled pilot holes on the iMovR Freedom Line Desks (the Energize and Cascade), but can be used with any standing desk—you just have to pre-drill the screw holes yourself using the glide track as a template, per the video instructions.|

 |Negatives||Like all underdesk keyboard trays, when attached to a two-legged adjustable-height desk there will always be some shake.
-We always recommend the option of using one of the iMovR Omega desks with their built-in SteadyType keyboard trays if you're planning to add an underdesk treadmill to your workstation.|
+We always recommend using an iMovR desk with built-in SteadyType, or the SteadyType Exo keyboard tray, if you're planning to add an underdesk treadmill to your workstation.|

 A Keyboard Tray For Your Stand Up Desk